-Don’t be discouraged if you do not have time for sports or a dozen bake sales.
-Sports and student government are not the only types of extracurricular activities; consider exploring these topics as well:
+Sports and student government are not the only types of extracurricular activities.
+Consider these categories as well:

 - Church Activity